Category

 "One thing that people don't really realize is that when we take an air temperature as a meteorologist, those air temperatures are taken in the shade.
 So, if it's 105 degrees outside, that is a shade temperature.
 When you're working in full sun, add another 10–15 degrees onto that.
 Now it's more like 120–125 if you're standing in the direct sun." —Paul Yura

-Create a schedule for mandatory rest periods where workers can spend time in the shade or in cool areas.
-Give your employees an area with good ventilation, air conditioning or at least air movement, or other engineered controls for temperature so they can cool down.
-This goes for employees working inside in hot conditions, too, like those often found in workplaces with heat sources like factor furnaces or bakery ovens.
+Create a schedule for mandatory rest periods where workers can spend time in the shade or cool areas.
+Give your employees an area with good ventilation, air conditioning, or at least air movement or other engineered temperature controls so they can cool down.
+This precaution goes for employees working inside in hot conditions, too, like those often found in workplaces with heat sources like factory furnaces or bakery ovens.

 Water

 Preventing dehydration is a literal lifesaver during extreme heat.
-Heat-related illnesses like heat cramps and heat exhaustion are the result of dehydration on top of high body temperature.
-When your employees are working through physical activity and heavy sweating without plenty of fluids, their muscles and brain function will begin to suffer, resulting in the above illnesses.
+Heat-related illnesses like heat cramps and heat exhaustion result from dehydration on top of high body temperature.
+When your employees work through physical activity and heavy sweating without plenty of fluids, their muscles and brain function will begin to suffer, resulting in the above illnesses.

 Electrolytes

-Providing electrolyte supplementation is a good way to support your employees’ hydration.
-Electrolytes are essential vitamins and minerals that are lost in sweat.
+Providing electrolyte supplementation is an excellent way to support your employees’ hydration.
+Electrolytes are essential vitamins and minerals we lose in sweat.
 So, while water alone is helpful, adding sports drinks or electrolyte ice pops can be even more beneficial.

 Cooling clothes

-The clothes your employees wear can also be adapted to help prevent heat stress.
 Generally, light, loose-fitting clothing made of breathable materials is the best option for working in hot weather, especially in direct sun exposure.
-They can help with the body’s ability to regulate temperature, and they can provide protection against sunburn.
+These materials help the body regulate temperature and provide protection against sunburn.

-There are some situations, however, where these types of clothing are not an option.
-When this is the case, such as when heavy personal protective equipment (PPE) is necessary or when radiant heat from machinery or equipment is simply too high, consider providing auxiliary cooling systems such as cooling vests/neck wraps or insulated clothing to help regulate body heat.
+However, there are some situations where these types of clothing are not an option.
+When this is the case, such as when heavy personal protective equipment (PPE) is necessary or when radiant heat from machinery or equipment is too high, consider providing auxiliary cooling systems such as cooling vests/neck wraps or insulated clothing to help regulate body heat.

 Preparing for Hotter Working Conditions

-Excessive heat is a workplace safety hazard that is not going away any time soon.
-So don’t consider these measures of heat stress and heat illness prevention as temporary bandaids.
+Excessive heat is a workplace safety hazard that will not go away soon.
+So don’t consider these measures of heat stress and heat illness prevention temporary bandages.

-If you integrate these prevention tactics into the culture of your business, so they become a guaranteed part of everyday work, your business will be more resilient to the increases in length and severity of heat waves.
+If you integrate these prevention tactics into your business’s culture so they become a guaranteed part of everyday work, your business will be more resilient to the increasing length and severity of heat waves.
 Your employees will be safe, and your business can maintain operations effectively, even when temperatures soar.

 Heat Safety Checklist